 As a district committed to nondiscrimination, equity and cultural responsiveness, the Board of Education seeks to balance the state and collegiate expectations with its interest in making interscholastic sports, accessible to as many students as possible.
 Academic eligibility requirements for high school students participating in interscholastic sports are established in MCPS Regulation IQD-RA, Academic Eligibility for High School Students Who Participate in Interscholastic Athletics.
 Students who have a 2.0 average with no more than one failing grade in the previous marking period will be academically eligible to participate or practice during the next marking period.
 Eligibility standards become effective as of a student's second year in any high school, as initially determined by their marking period average in the fourth quarter of their first year of high school.
-Additional information about academic eligibility may be found in Board Policy IQD, Extracurricular Activities at https://ww2.montgomeryschoolsmd.org/departments/policy/detail.aspx?recID=247&policy-ID=IQD&sectionID=9, and MCPS Regulation IQD-RA, Academic Eligibility for High School Students Who Participate in Interscholastic Athletics, https://ww2.montgomeryschoolsmd.org/departments/policy/detail. at aspx?recID=248&policyID=IQD-RA&sectionID=9.
+Additional information about academic eligibility may be found in Board Policy IQD, Extracurricular Activities at ww2.montgomeryschoolsmd.org/departments/policy/pdf/ policy%20iqd%20english.pdf, and MCPS Regulation IQD-RA, Academic Eligibility for High School Students Who Participate in Interscholastic Athletics, at www2.montgomeryschoolsmd.org/siteassets/schools/highschools/r-w/rmhs/uploadedfiles/athletics/academiceligibility20.pdf.